jwmtechwriting/grc/grc.md

 The Brand attribute is a four-letter representation of the original manufacturer of the hardware or software.

-Owing to the large number of possible brands, the VGCC standard will not attempt to define a list of all brands.
-Nevertheless, it is **RECOMMENDED** that companies appearing in the following table use the given brand code:
+Due to the large number of possible brands, the VGCC standard will not attempt to define a list of all brands.
+Nevertheless, it is **RECOMMENDED** that common companies appearing in the following table use the given brand codes:

 Code | Company
 -----|--------